Self-care is doing what you need for yourself to enhance energy, restore health and reduce stress.

 I’ve noticed that when I treat my extroverted side with the right mix of ingredients, the introverted side benefits for many days, even months.
 It’s sort of like a symbiotic relationship.

 I have a tendency to go more for treating my introversion because for me it is much easier to manage.
 I like being by myself most of the time anyway.
-The extroverted side requires more energy, reliance, risk and of course the unpredictability of other people.
-But some extroverted things can be worth the reward because when it’s done right it leads to the “holy grail self-care.”
+The extroverted side requires more energy, reliance, and of course the unpredictability and sometimes disappointment of other people.
+But some extroverted things can be worth the reward because when it’s done right it leads to what I like to call the ‘holy grail self-care.’

 My extroverted side loves what most extroverts love: